 | npm | @sylphx/pdf-reader-mcp |

-The fastest PDF extraction MCP server, now at v2.3.1 with a major version bump since March.
+The fastest PDF extraction MCP server, now at v2.4.0.
 PDF Reader MCP claims 5-10x faster throughput than sequential processing via automatic parallelization, with benchmarks of 5,575 ops/sec for text extraction and 12,933 ops/sec for error handling.
-It processes 50-page PDFs in seconds with multi-core utilization.
-Stars have grown from 557 to 657 (+18%).
+Stars have grown from 657 to 715 (+58 since April).
+Active release cadence continues — v2.4.0 dropped May 3, two weeks after v2.3.1.

 The single read_pdf tool handles text extraction (full document or specific pages), image extraction as base64-encoded PNG, metadata access, and page counting.
 Y-coordinate based content ordering preserves natural reading order — a detail that matters for multi-column layouts where naive extraction scrambles text.

 Flexible page selection supports ranges like “1-5,10-15,20” — something MarkItDown can’t do.
 Per-page error isolation means a corrupted page doesn’t crash the entire extraction.
 Supports both local files and HTTP/HTTPS URLs.
-The v2.x series added absolute path support on both Windows and Unix (previously restricted), configurable working directory via cwd in MCP server settings for relative path resolution, and improved Zod validation error handling.
-Active release cadence — 10+ releases since our last review.
+The v2.x series added absolute path support on both Windows and Unix, configurable working directory via cwd for relative path resolution, and improved Zod validation error handling.

 The limitation is scope: PDF only, no other formats.
 No OCR for scanned documents (relies on extractable text).
 Stdio transport only — no remote hosting.
 But for the common case of “read this PDF quickly and correctly,” it’s the best option.